ariel-logos/ElfyLab/_posts/2024-1-8-white-magic.md

 	<img src="/ElfyLab/img/posts/mountainswhiteissue.png" style="width: 90%; object-fit: cover; max-height: 500px;"/>
 </div>
 <br>
-After this puntaliziaton we can go back discussing our issue.<br>
+After this punctualization we can go back discussing our issue.<br>
 The thing I find unique about the nature of this issue is that it can't be fixed by simply tuning down the image exposure or any other image adjustment that is applied as the image as a whole (e.g. brightness, contrast, etc.).
 <br>